-promethazine - oral, Phen-Tuss, Phenergan (cont.)
+promethazine - oral, Phenergan (cont.)

 PRECAUTIONS: See also Warning section.Before taking promethazine, tell your doctor or pharmacist if you are allergic to it; or to any other phenothiazines (such as prochlorperazine); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
-Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: breathing problems (such as asthma, chronic obstructive pulmonary disease-COPD, sleep apnea), blood/immune system problems (such as bone marrow depression), high pressure in the eye (glaucoma), heart disease (such as irregular heartbeat), high blood pressure, liver disease, certain nervous system problems (such as neuroleptic malignant syndrome, Reye's syndrome), seizures, stomach/intestine problems (such as blockage, ulcer), overactive thyroid (hyperthyroidism), difficulty urinating (for example, due to enlarged prostate).This drug may make you dizzy or drowsy or cause blurred vision.
+Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: breathing problems (such as asthma, chronic obstructive pulmonary disease-COPD, sleep apnea), blood/immune system problems (such as bone marrow depression), high pressure in the eye (glaucoma), heart disease (such as irregular heartbeat), high blood pressure, liver disease, certain brain disorders (such as neuroleptic malignant syndrome, Reye's syndrome, seizures), stomach/intestine problems (such as blockage, ulcer), overactive thyroid (hyperthyroidism), difficulty urinating (for example, due to enlarged prostate).This drug may make you dizzy or drowsy or cause blurred vision.
 Do not drive, use machinery, or do any activity that requires alertness or clear vision until you are sure you can perform such activities safely.
 Avoid alcoholic beverages.Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).Promethazine may make you more sensitive to the sun.
 Avoid prolonged sun exposure, tanning booths, and sunlamps.
 Use a sunscreen and wear protective clothing when outdoors.This medication may decrease your ability to sweat, making you more likely to get heat stroke.
 Avoid activities that may cause you to overheat (such as doing strenuous work/exercise in hot weather, using hot tubs).
 When the weather is hot, drink plenty of fluids and dress lightly.
 If you become overheated, promptly seek cooler shelter and stop exercising.
 Get medical help right away if you develop a fever, mental/mood changes, headache, or dizziness.Liquid products may contain sugar and/or alcohol.
 Caution is advised if you have diabetes, liver disease, or any other condition that requires you to limit/avoid these substances in your diet.
 Ask your doctor or pharmacist about using this product safely.Children may be more sensitive to the side effects of this drug, especially slowed breathing (see Warning section).
 This drug can often cause excitement in young children instead of drowsiness.
-Special care should be taken when using this medication in children who have lost a lot of fluid (dehydration), those who have a family history of sudden infant death syndrome (SIDS), and those who are hard to wake up from sleep.Older adults may be more sensitive to the side effects of this drug, especially drowsiness and confusion.During pregnancy, this medication should be used only when clearly needed.
+Special care should be taken when using this medication in children who have lost a lot of fluid (dehydration), those who have a family history of sudden infant death syndrome (SIDS), and those who are hard to wake up from sleep.Older adults may be more sensitive to the side effects of this drug, especially drowsiness, confusion, constipation, or trouble urinating.
+Drowsiness and confusion can increase the risk of falling.During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.It is unknown if promethazine passes into breast milk.
 It may have undesirable effects on a nursing infant.
 Consult your doctor before breast-feeding.